rapidsai/docs/releases/triage.md

 ### Link to PR

-Every [Pull Request]({% link contributing/prs.md %}) should have the issue number in the descriptions of the PR with `Addresses #[issue number]` so when the PR is merged the issue that created the PR will automatically close as well.
+Every pull request should have the issue number in the descriptions of the PR with `Addresses #[issue number]` so when the PR is merged the issue that created the PR will automatically close as well.